-In this tutorial, we will show you how to install and configuration of Nmon on your CentOS 7 server.
-For those of you who didn’t know, Nmon (Nigel’s performance Monitor for Linux) is another very useful command-line utility that can display information about various system resources like CPU usage, memory, network, disks, file systems, NFS, top processes etc. It was developed at IBM and later released open source.
-It is available for most common architectures like x86, ARM and platforms like Linux, Unix etc. It is interactive and the output is well organised similar to htop.
+In this tutorial, we will show you how to install and configuration of Nmon on your CentOS 7.
+For those of you who didn’t know, Nmon (Nigel’s performance Monitor for Linux) is another very useful command-line utility that can display information about various system resources like CPU usage, memory, network, disks, file systems, NFS, top processes, etc. It was developed at IBM and later released open source.
+It is available for most common architectures like x86, ARM, and platforms like Linux, Unix, etc. It is interactive and the output is well organized similar to htop.

 Install Nmon on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 By default, nmon is available in the CentOS 7 repository.
 You can easily install it by running the following command:

 Once the installation of Nmon has been finished and you launch it from the terminal by typing the ‘

 nmon‘ command you will be presented with the following output:

 As you can see from the above image, the nmon command-line utility runs completely in interactive mode and you can easily toggle statistics using shortcut keys.
 You can use the following nmon keyboard shortcuts to display different system stats:

 - l = Longer term CPU Averages